12 Friendsgiving Food Ideas to Make This Year's Gathering Your Best Yet

 Get the recipe: Miso Roasted Radishes

 No kitchen confidence?
 All good.
 These stuffed and wrapped peppers are your go-to easy recipe.
-Plus, the dish is super tasty with melted cheese and crispy, salty prosciutto.
-Cross the Friendsgiving appetizer off your list because these are it.
+Plus, the dish is super tasty thanks to melted cheese and crispy, salty prosciutto.
+Cross the appetizer off your list of Friendsgiving recipes to find, because these are it.

 Get the recipe: Mozzarella-Stuffed Peppadews With Prosciutto

 This perfectly smooth ranch dressing dip is a show-stopper.
-No one at the Friendsgiving potluck will know this is a vegan dip nor that it has tofu (protein!) in it.
+No one will know this Friendsgiving food idea is a vegan dip, nor that it has tofu (protein!) in it.
 Our taste testers were convinced it was straight up ranch dressing.
 Serve this with wedged baby lettuces (like Little Gem) for a fun hand-held salad, an array of crudites, or just use as ranch salad dressing.

 Get the recipe: Vegan Ranch Dressing